ucsb-cs148-w25/pj05-shelfshare/team/TESTING.md

 Button functionality works.
 A click on the logo reroutes to the home page.

 ## Component Testing (2/21)
 For the component testing aspect of Lab 06, we test our whole navigation bar, ensuring that the buttons go to the appropriate page.
+It tests that the media option dropdown is functional, whether the profile dropdown is successful, and that the default navigation state is correct.

+Testing file: hello-world/app/components/__tests__/Navbar.test.tsx

 Before running, install the following dependencies:
 ```sh
 npm install --save-dev @types/jest
 npm install --save-dev jest @testing-library/react @testing-library/jest-dom @testing-library/user-event